The Bacup THI Partnership Board have agreed Public Realm Proposals.

 How are the changes to the road layout funded?

 The Public Realm Scheme has been designed in partnership with Rossendale Borough Council and Lancashire County Council.
-As the Heritage Lottery Funding is unable to contribute to changes to the road layout, i.e. the installation of Zebra Crossings and installation of 2 x new roundabouts further funding from Lancashire County Council has been secured.
+As the Heritage Lottery Funding is unable to contribute to changes to the road layout, for example the installation of zebra crossings additional funding has been secured from LCC.

 What are the reasons for changing the current road layout?

 Local residents have previously expressed concern that the existing gyratory system and the confusing stop and give way arrangements are not conventional.
 There are currently no zebra crossings in the area for pedestrians to cross the road safely.
 The town square has recently been dominated by vehicles and pedestrians have been inconvenienced.